Anananas42/docs-Firefish/docs/firefish-protocol.md

 ## Protocol Implementation

 The whole Firefish protocol is implemented in Rust.
-To simplify the interaction with the protocol for Borrowers, the Borrower’s part, called borrower-client, is compiled into WASM and runs at app.firefish.io.
+To simplify the interaction with the protocol for Borrowers, the Borrower's part, called borrower-client, is compiled into WASM and runs at app.firefish.io.
 The source code for the borrower-client is available HERE.
-It also contains instructions for deterministic builds, allowing Borrowers to verify that the client used at [Firefish](app.firefish.io) corresponds to the published source code.
+It also contains instructions for deterministic builds, allowing Borrowers to verify that the client used at [Firefish](https://app.firefish.io) corresponds to the published source code.

 ## The Process